marcius-capital/binance-api/README.md

 # Binance API

 This project will help you make your own app that interact with [Binance API](https://github.com/binance-exchange/binance-official-api-docs).
-Module includes REST and Websocket (client + server).
+Package includes REST and  STREAM (Websocket) for client and server.

+REST requests are caching (1h).

 | Name                                                                                                                     | Description                                               |
 | ------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------- |